Personalise your workspace

-To add a field, drag it from the pane to the position that you want it.
+To show a field, drag it from the pane, or from its hidden location, to the position that you want it.
 The position is indicated by either a thick horizontal or vertical line.

 |Display a field in the heading of a FastTab when it's collapsed.||Choose the arrowhead, and then choose Show when collapsed.

 If you don't see this option, then it's already set.
 In this case, to stop displaying the field on the FastTab heading, choose Show always.